 Below, I will answer some questions you might have about sand anchors.

 SandShark, Lewmar, Rio, Fortress, Cooper, Rocna Anchor, and Slide Anchor are some of the names to look for.
-They have some of the best sand anchors I have seen.
+They have some of the most trusted sand anchors I have seen.
 If you read other online reviews, you will see that these are among the most reputable brands.

 How do you anchor in the sand?